 Things you can say no to:

-- Eating — if we say you can’t eat, and you want to — you can! (caveat, if you’re set for surgey, the anesthesiologist can refuse to do your case if you’ve eaten, so all choices have consequences)
+- Eating — if we say you can’t eat, and you want to — you can! (caveat, if you’re set for surgery, the anesthesiologist can refuse to do your case if you’ve eaten, so all choices have consequences).

 - Vaginal exams — don’t want to be checked (and I have a whole post on what vaginal exams mean), just say no!
 Totally up to you!

-Hopefully you are getting the point that you truly are 100% in control at the hospital, and if your doctor isn’t making you feel like that.
+Hopefully, you are getting the point that you truly are 100% in control at the hospital, and if your doctor isn’t making you feel like that.
 Go back to informed consent, it has your back.
 Yes, you truly can refuse anything in labor.

 BTW, if these myths are things you believe (even just in part) I bust a TON of myths in my Online Prenatal Class for Couples.
 Save 10% with code PC10.